-- Verbally bashing your husband – Responding verbally can mean calling your husband names, looking for excuses to get into shouting matches with him, or putting him down any chance you get.
+Verbally bashing your spouse – Responding verbally can mean calling your spouse names, looking for excuses to get into shouting matches with him, or putting him down any chance you get.
 These responses only lead to resentment and they don’t do anything to heal your marriage, or your heart.

-- Non-verbally bashing your husband – It is possible to bash your husband in non-verbal ways, and we do this with gestures, with angry looks, or even just purposefully ignoring him.
+Non-verbally bashing your spouse – It is possible to bash your spouse in non-verbal ways, and we do this with gestures, with angry looks, or even just purposefully ignoring them.

-- Passive-aggressive behavior – Some women become masters at passive aggressive anger, and maybe you have too.
-You may “forget” to complete a task your husband has asked you to do, or you might begin being chronically late, or respond to him with sarcasm.
+Passive-aggressive behavior – Some become masters at passive aggressive anger, and maybe you have too.
+You may “forget” to complete a task your spouse has asked you to do, or you might begin being chronically late, or respond to them with sarcasm.

-- Complaining about your husband – We often refer to this as “venting” and everyone feels as though they have the right to vent at some point.
+Complaining about your spouse – We often refer to this as “venting” and everyone feels as though they have the right to vent at some point.
 However, what you’re really doing is complaining, and you’re only feeding into the anger you already feel, instead of helping to heal it.

-- Physical aggression – Some women act out in physically aggressive ways, and while they might not hit their husbands, they will hit walls, throw objects across the room, or break things.
+Physical aggression – Some act out in physically aggressive ways, and while they might not hit their spouse they will hit walls, throw objects across the room, or break things.
 It might feel good in the moment to react in this way, but it’s certainly not healthy.